Chicago Craft Classes (in-person)

 In this class, students will learn several basic goldwork techniques that feature prominently in many historical examples of goldwork embroidery for both garment making as well as for furnishings.
 Students will create a raised leaf that can be finished as a framed piece or a cutwork brooch.

-Introduction to Tambour Embroidery with Lauren Yeager – special weekday session!
+Introduction to Tambour Embroidery with Lauren Yeager – weekday session!

 Monday, September 8th and Tuesday, September 9th from 10am–4pm